 In this course, we review the current research on suicide prevention, assessment, and intervention.
 We discuss current screening tools, and examine recent findings that urge against the use of those tools.
 Participants will come away better prepared to help clients get through their darkest hours safely.

 6 hours CE.
-Video format.
+Recorded Video format (non-interactive).

 Describe three current research findings surrounding suicide